How to Organize Your Dog’s Records · Kinship

 Emergency contacts

-In addition to spelling out every possible way to get ahold of you, also include the names and numbers of close friends or family members (give them a heads up) who can be trusted to help in a crisis in case you cannot be reached.
-This list should also include the contact information for your primary veterinarian, the nearest 24/7 emergency clinic, and the ASPCA’s Poison Controlopens in a new tab hotline; then your trainer, dog walker, and daycare if applicable.
+In addition to spelling out every possible way to get ahold of you, also include the names and numbers of close friends or family members (give them a heads up) who can be trusted to help in a crisis.
+Also include the contact information for your primary veterinarian, the nearest 24/7 emergency clinic, and the ASPCA’s Poison Control hotline; add your trainer, dog walker, and daycare if applicable.
 If there are any local facilities that you would prefer your dog sitter steer clear of, flag them as well.

 Identification documents

-This includes your dog’s adoption certificate or pedigree paperwork, microchip number, rabies certificate and/or tag number, and GPS tracker information (ask your dog sitter to download the app).
-Be sure to also file away a few photos of you and your dog so that if your dog is lost, you can instantly design a flier; if stolen, you have proof of ownership.
+This includes your dog’s adoption certificate or pedigree paperwork, microchip number, rabies certificate and/or tag number, and GPS tracker information.
+It’s wise to also file away a few photos of you and your dog so that if your dog is lost, you can instantly design a flier; if stolen, you have proof of guardianship.
 Other identifying features to catalog include your dog’s age, breed mix, weight, coat color, and any unique characteristics such as a jowly overbite or eyebrows that rival Eugene Levy’s.

 Medical records

-Pet owners rarely print out veterinary records these days, but the following information should be readily available: proof of your dog’s vaccination history, spay/neuter status, heartworm and flea/tick preventative due dates, surgical history, health conditions, allergies, pet insurance policy forms, and any medications your dog is taking — including schedule, dosing instructions, and tips for administering it (i.e. peanut butter).
+It might sound old-school to print out a veterinary record, but the following information should be readily available: proof of your dog’s vaccination history, spay/neuter status, heartworm and flea/tick preventative due dates, surgical history, health conditions, allergies, pet insurance policy forms, and any medications your dog is taking — including schedule, dosing instructions, and tips for administering it.

 Dietary instructions